ifremer-lirmm-openlab/ifremer-lirmm-openlab.github.io/docs/general-guidelines.md

 ### General best practices for GitHub names

-Use descriptive names that clearly indicate the purpose or function of the project.
+- Use descriptive names that clearly indicate the purpose or function of the project.
-Stick to lowercase and hyphens for readability and keep names short and concise.
+- Stick to lowercase and hyphens for readability and keep names short and concise.
-Avoid special characters, using only letters, numbers, and hyphens for compatibility.
-Include context or scope when relevant.
+- Avoid special characters, using only letters, numbers, and hyphens for compatibility.
-Finally, choose names that are future-proof and remain relevant as the project evolves.
+- Finally, choose names that are future-proof and remain relevant as the project evolves.
-Ensure the name is unique and have fun choosing it !
+- Ensure the name is unique and have fun choosing it !

 ### Naming rules for specific project types